Timendus/ticalc-usb/README.md

 This library is currently very experimental.
 I have successfully communicated with my TI-84 Plus with it, and sent files to it.
-However, it comes with absolutely no guarantees that it can handle other models or even other version of the TI-84 Plus, nor that it can properly parse and send any file you throw at it.
+However, it comes with absolutely no guarantees that it can handle other models or even other versions of the TI-84 Plus, nor that it can properly parse and send any file you throw at it.
 So be warned.